 What is Intermittent Fasting

-On the intermittent fasting diet, you are eating one meal a couple days a week.
+On the intermittent fasting diet, you are eating one meal a couple of days a week.
 Another key factor is you should find which schedule works best for you.
 However, this new trend has become very popular, particularly with people who are overweight.
 Scientific evidence shows that fasting helps your body burn fat.

 Intermittent Fasting Plans